 Biosecurity is the practice of protecting places from the threats to wildlife posed by introducing new diseases or types of plants or animals that do not naturally occur there.
 Seabirds often choose to nest on islands with no land predators and are particularly vulnerable to introduction of predators.

-At Biosecurity for LIFE we are working hard to raise awareness of the threat of invasive predators and put in place systems to prevent their accidental introduction to islands.
+We are working hard to raise awareness of the threat of invasive predators and put in place systems to prevent their accidental introduction to islands.

 Help us to prevent the introduction of invasive species